kadoban/stack/CONTRIBUTING.md

 Note: please remember to turn this flag off before you distribute/use a stack binary in production.
 The git info is very helpful to have in submitted bug reports.

+Also remember that if your flags differ between various build commands, that typically results in extra recompilation.
+So if you are consistent about what flags are set, you'll save yourself some time.

 ### Using GHCi

 You may also load tests into GHCi and run them with: